Rastafari: Language and symbolism

-Rastas typically regard words as having an intrinsic power, seeking to avoid language that contributes to servility, self-degradation, and the objectification of the person.
-Practitioners therefore often use their own form of language, known commonly as "dread talk", "Iyaric", and "Rasta talk".
-Developed in Jamaica during the 1940s, this use of language fosters group identity and cultivates particular values.
+Rastas typically regard words as having an intrinsic power, seeking to avoid language that contributes to servility and self-degradation.
+Practitioners often use their own form of language, known commonly as "dread talk", "Iyaric", and "Rasta talk".
+Developed in Jamaica during the 1940s, this language fosters group identity and cultivates particular values.
 Adherents believe that by formulating their own language they are launching an ideological attack on the integrity of the English language, which they view as a tool of Babylon.
 The use of this language helps Rastas distinguish and separate themselves from non-Rastas, for whom—according to Barrett—Rasta rhetoric can be "meaningless babbling".
 However, Rasta terms have also filtered into wider Jamaican speech patterns.